Thoronador/morrowtools/apps/mw/name_generator/readme.md

   --version          - displays the version of the program and quits -d DIRECTORY       - set path to the Data Files directory of Morrowind to
                        DIRECTORY.
-If omitted, the path will be read from the registry or a default value will be used.
+If omitted, the path will be read from the Windows registry or a default value will be used.
   -dir DIRECTORY     - same as -d
+  --male             - generate male names
+  --female           - generate female names
+  --both             - generate both male and female names
+                       If none of --male, --female or --both is given, then the program will prompt the user to select one of those options.
 ```

 ## Copyright and Licensing